 Each year, we reset the levels of 50 ongoing budgets.
 Some voters said the long ballot was too hard and slow.
 Now, any 5 of us may propose a plan for these budgets.
 Most voters say it is easier to rank a few complete plans.
-Ranking plans evaluates more than each budget alone; some plans give more or less than the sum of their parts.
+This evaluates more than ranking every budget does: A plan may help more or less than the sum of its parts.
 And changing budget B may call for changing budget P.